+I’ve found that most companies aren’t sure how to create the type of experience that works in their favor with candidates rather than against them.
 So I decided to put together my own “blueprint” based on what I’ve seen in the last 20 years in sales, recruiting, and startups.

-Something to note: it would be impossible to give you a cookie cutter template for your interviews.
+It would be impossible to give you a cookie cutter template for your interviews.
 That’s something that will change depending on the role you’re looking to fill and your company along with the players involved.

 But, what I can do is give you a clear picture of the things that I’ve seen over the last 20 years that really make interviews sing – and make your startup magnetic to the kind of talent that is going to grow the mess out of your business.

-Remember, the sales people you’re hiring are there to help you achieve a common goal: to scale, grow, and generate the revenue to do whatever your company does better.
+Remember, the salespeople you’re hiring are there to help you achieve a common goal: to scale, grow, and generate the revenue to do whatever your company does better.
 They’re not just a piece of a machine you can swap in and out – they actually amplify your efforts if you get the right person in the right role.

 2 things you need to do before you start interviewing.

-It’s as much about you “selling” them as it is about them “selling” you, and if you don’t know what you truly want or how to articulate that, it doesn’t breed a lot of confidence in the mind of your candidates.
+It’s as much about you “selling” them as it is about them “selling” you!
+And if you don’t know what you truly want or how to articulate that, it doesn’t breed a lot of confidence in the mind of your candidates.

 One of my secret weapons for making sure my clients get it right is a scorecard, which helps support a consistent, quantitative process.
 It’s an essential tool for making sure you’re gut-checking emotions as it’s easy to get caught up in the wrong details, diluting the task at hand.